2kunal6/system_design/Data_Intensive_Applications_Martin_Kleppman.md

 - Request routing is done via Round Robin (request randomly sent to node and redirection is used to find the correct node) or using a central coordinator like Zookeeper.

 ### Partition Strategies (Goal - Distribute keys fairly among nodes)
-1. Random:
+- Partition data randomly to random machines:
   - Problem: We might have to query all partitions in parallel because we might not know where the queried key lives.
-2. By Key-ranges:
+- By Key-ranges:
   - Each partition keeps a contiguous range of keys, and we also keep track of which ranges belong to which partition.
   - Disadvantage: Risk of hotspots if the application often access keys that are closer in the sort order.
   - This technique is used by BigTable, HBase, MongoDB etc.
-3. Keys generated using Hash:
+- Keys generated using Hash:
   - Choose the hash function properly to ensure fair data distribution.
   - We can then store the ranges of these Hash values using the Key-Range partitioning technique.
 The partition boundaries can be evenly spaced or chosen pseudo-randomly (Consistent Hashing).
   - Consistent Hashing randomly chooses partition boundaries to avoid central control or distributed consensus which are hard to achieve.
   - Disadvantage: Range queries perform bad because the storage order is lost.
   - Note: If there are many reads and writes for the same key, for example for a celebrity, add a 2 digit random number to the key so that the same key is distributed to multiple partitions.

 ### Partition of Secondary Indexes
 A secondary index does not identify a row uniquely, but it is used to search for a particular value in a row/document efficiently.
 For example, all articles related to Travel.

 There are 2 main ways to partition a DB with secondary indexes:
-1. Document Partitioned (local index): Secondary indexes are stored in the same partition as the Primary key and the actual document.
+- Document Partitioned (local index): Secondary indexes are stored in the same partition as the Primary key and the actual document.
 Ex: MongoDB
   - Disadvantage: Reads must read all partitions.
-2. Term Partitioned: A global index covers data in all partitions (which can be further partitioned).
+- Term Partitioned: A global index covers data in all partitions (which can be further partitioned).
 Here reads become fast, but writes might become slow.

 ### Rebalancing Partitions
 Rebalancing might be required when a node fails or we add more resources to handle increased load or datasize.
 This might require us to shift the load from one node to another, while continuing to support reads and writes.

 Strategies:
-1. hash mod n: In this strategy we simply put the keys in node x where x = (hash(key) modulus n).
+- hash mod n: In this strategy we simply put the keys in node x where x = (hash(key) modulus n).
   - Disadvantage: If number of nodes (n) changes, then we might have to move around a lot of keys.
-2. Fixed number of partitions: Here we create more partitions than required and assign multiple partitions to each node.
+- Fixed number of partitions: Here we create more partitions than required and assign multiple partitions to each node.
 If a new node joins then it takes a few partitions from each node to create an even distribution.
-3. Dynamic: Partitions are created dynamically.
+- Dynamic: Partitions are created dynamically.
 If a partition exceed some threshold size then it is divided into two halves, and small partitions are merged.
 Ex: HBase
-4. Partitions proportional to number of nodes:
+- Partitions proportional to number of nodes:
-In this strategy, the size of partitions grow proportional to the size of the dataset, but when we increase the number of nodes the size of partitions become smaller again.
+  - In this strategy, the size of partitions grow proportional to the size of the dataset, but when we increase the number of nodes the size of partitions become smaller again.
 When a new node joins the cluster it chooses a fixed number of partitions and takes half of the values from these.
 Averaging over a large number of times keeps the partition sizes even.
 For example, Cassandra.

 ## Transactions